Mad Holiday

-Mad Holiday is a 1936 American comedy film directed by George B. Seitz and written by Florence Ryerson and Edgar Allan Woolf.
+Mad Holiday is a 1936 American comedy mystery film directed by George B. Seitz and written by Florence Ryerson and Edgar Allan Woolf.
 The film stars Edmund Lowe, Elissa Landi, ZaSu Pitts, Ted Healy, Edmund Gwenn and Edgar Kennedy.
 The film was released on November 13, 1936, by Metro-Goldwyn-Mayer.

+Plot

+Philip Trent, the star of a series of Hollywood mystery films, is tired of their receptiveness and goes on an ocean cruise to get away from it.
+However, on board an apparent murder takes place, only for it to turn out to be an invention of the author of the novels on which his films are based.
+Things take another turn when a real body is discovered on the ship.